Tore Hedin: Murder of Allan Nilsson

 The case attracted considerable attention due to the nature of the crime inside an otherwise peaceful rural area.
 Interest only increased due to the testimony of a witness, Erhold Håkansson, who had passed by the house shortly after the fire was set and spotted a man in uniform, wearing a distinct cap with a golden badge, standing outside, watching the blaze.
-As the local police representative, Hedin he took part in the investigation and even answered questions from the national media concerning the case.
+As the local police representative, Hedin took part in the investigation and even answered questions from the national media concerning the case.
 He was amongst several government workers questioned as part of Håkansson's description, but excluded from the list after simply claiming to have slept through the night of the murder.
 The remaining suspects were largely postal and railway workers.

 In the following weeks, Hedin, who was previously described as listless in his performance, became significantly livelier and open, often eating out at the guesthouse where he would answer questions about the murder investigation and share his own theories.
 Due to a lack of leads, Hedin arranged for a séance by Olle Jönsson from Varberg, who had boasted about his ability to "reveal the murderer at any time, even if he is on the other side of the world".
 A reward of 10,000 kronor was issued by Kristianstad administrative authorities.
 Journalist Karl Anders Adrup, then a reporter for Dagen Nyheter, and photographer Stieg Eldh, grew suspicious of Hedin early on after meeting him, as he was the only local person with a uniform matching the witness description and did not have verifiable alibi.
 Adrup and Eldh reported him to police, but they dismissed the idea that a policeman could be the murderer.